 And our method

-In the Novel Universe Cult, both Rank-Choice and Approval voting are acceptable standalone methods for selecting among a group of candidates, with Approval voting being preferred between the pair, as Rank-Choice can be convoluted, time-consuming, and, in certain cases, suffer technical issues with the math’s fairness.
+In the Novel Universe Cult, both Rank-Choice and Approval voting are acceptable standalone methods for selecting among a group of candidates.
+As Rank-Choice can be convoluted, time-consuming, and, in certain cases, suffer technical issues with the math’s fairness, Approval voting is preferred.
 Instead of ranking the list of candidates, with Approval voting, the voter simply marks each option they approve of, leaving no mark for those unapproved of.
-The winner is the one with the most marks– simple, efficient, elegant.
+The winner is the one with the most marks – simple, efficient, elegant.

-Once the issue’s participation is met and the Frame’s timer begins to run, the vote enters the evaluation stage, where each thumbs up or down on a ballot is multiplied by the voter’s input bias, with a “love” or “hate” mark doubling the voter’s bias for the single candidate.
+Once the issue’s participation is met and the Frame Effect’s timer begins to run, the vote enters the evaluation stage, where each thumbs up or down on a ballot is multiplied by the voter’s input bias, with a “like” or “loath” mark doubling the voter’s bias for the single candidate.
 The votes are summed for each option across all ballots, with thumbs-down votes subtracted from thumbs-up (potentially resulting in negative scores).
-The candidate with the highest score moves forward first, and will win if it passes a simple evaluation: does it have a positive overall score, and is less than half of its negative score derived from “hate” votes?
+The candidate with the highest score moves forward first, and will be selected if it passes a simple evaluation: does the candidate have a positive overall score, and has fewer than a third of the total electorate cast a “loath” vote for the candidate?
+To be clear, if the total electorate is 100 people, with 75 weighing in, the number of “loath” votes to reject the candidate is not 25 or more, but 33.
 If the top scoring candidate doesn’t meet this evaluation, the next highest score is evaluated.
 This repeats until one passes or no more positive scores are left to evaluate, in which case, the vote has failed to pick a viable candidate.

-If there is a winner when the timer runs out, the candidate is selected.
-Should there be no winner, this means none of the candidates met the electorate’s high standards.
-In such cases, River Sages and those associated with creating the initial proposal are encouraged to poll the voters, dig into the data, and reconfigure the candidates’ details to create ones that might pass.
-At this point, the proposal‘s creators can either resubmit the proposal as a new issue, or have the Sages create an ISD to reopen the Frame’s countdown with the altered candidate(s) listed.
+If a candidate passes the evaluation when the Frame’s timer runs out, the candidate is selected.
+Should none pass the evaluation, none have met the electorate’s high standards.
+In such cases, River Sages and those associated with creating the initial proposal are encouraged to poll voters, dig into the data, and reconfigure the candidates’ details to create ones that might pass.
+At this point, the proposal’s creators can either resubmit the proposal as a new issue, or have the Sages create an ISD to reopen the Frame’s countdown with the altered candidate(s) listed.

 Although individual voters’ views cannot be publicly assessed, and therefore, directly targeted for lobbying at any point in any voting process, the electorate’s general positions can be assessed, and therefore, influenced.
-The daily standing of each candidate, including its proportion of “love” and “hate” votes, is publicly updated, but only during the evaluation stage.
+The daily standing of each candidate, including its proportion of “like” and “loath” votes, is publicly updated, but only during the evaluation stage.
 Because it’s possible to estimate voters’ general positions, it’s possible to move these positions one way or another by addressing their perceived concerns.
 This can be accomplished through the hard work of tweaking the candidate’s details, while in “dialogue” with the electorate.
-Dialogue means “listening,” through polling, focus groups, messaging, and the like, while “speaking” means updating, with Sage approval, details of particular candidates based on what was “said.”
-By evaluating how those implementations seemingly influence the voting numbers, this “indirect lobbying” process allows those interested in a specific candidate the opportunity to adjust its details, possibly increasing its chance to win when the Frame closes by recruiting the “lovers” and reducing the “haters.”
-This, of course, can only be done by improving said candidate for more voters– the fundamental aim of any effective democracy.
+Dialogue metaphorically means “listening,” through polling, focus groups, messaging, and the like, while “speaking” means updating, with Sage approval, details of particular candidates based on what was “said.”
+By evaluating how those implementations seemingly influence the voting numbers, this “indirect lobbying” process allows those interested in a specific candidate the opportunity to adjust its details, possibly increasing its chance to be selected when the Frame closes by recruiting the “likes” and reducing the “loathes.”
+This, of course, can only be done by making said candidate more palatable for those who loath the candidate, while maintaining or improving the candidate’s characteristics in the eyes of more voters – the fundamental aim of any effective democracy.

 Neural-Democracy’s Other Topics